openshift/sippy/DEVELOPMENT.md

 Running `make` will build an all-in-one binary that contains both the go app and frontend.

-To build just the backend, run `go build -mod=vendor .`
+To build just the backend, run `mkdir -p sippy-ng/build; touch sippy-ng/build/index.html; go build -mod=vendor .`.
+Note you have to `mkdir sippy-ng/build` and create a file in it first, otherwise you will get an error like `main.go:36:12: pattern sippy-ng/build: no matching files found`.

 ## Create PostgreSQL Database